purescript-deprecated/purescript-math/README.md

 pi :: Number
 ```

-Ratio of the circumference of a circle to its diameter, approximately 3.14159.
+The ratio of the circumference of a circle to its diameter, around 3.14159.

 #### `sqrt1_2`